ep1804/el/README.md

 This library is written...

  - To make my routing data science tasks easy.
- - To access some popular R packages with heterogeneous coding styles in a consistent way.
+ - To make a consistent interface to some R packages that have heterogeneous coding styles.

 ## Install